icopy-site/awesome-cn/docs/awesome/awesome-ios.md

 - [HybridCamera](https://github.com/eonist/HybridCamera) - Video and photo camera for iOS, similar to the SnapChat camera.
 - [CameraKit-iOS](https://github.com/CameraKit/camerakit-ios) - Massively increase camera performance and ease of use in your next iOS project.
 - [ExyteMediaPicker](https://github.com/exyte/mediapicker) - Customizable media picker
+- [MijickCamera](https://github.com/Mijick/Camera) - Camera made simple.
+Fully customizable camera library that significantly reduces implementation time and effort.
+Written with and for SwiftUI.

 **[back to top](#contributing-and-collaborating)**